jaredsohn/hr/README.md

     $

-You can also use it within your nodejs programs.
-Example:
+You can also use it within your nodejs programs or for debugging in browser JS if you browserify it.
+Example for nodejs:

     var hr = require('hr');
     hr.hr("-");